-We have assessed the adaptation submitted in the dossier on long-term toxicity on aquatic invertebrates using Annex XI Section 2 and column 2 of Annex IX section 9.1.
+We have assessed the study submitted in the dossier on long-term toxicity on aquatic invertebrates adapted under Annex XI Section 1.5.
 For the reasons explained under Appendix C.3, the information submitted is not considered compliant.

-The selection of the requested test on long-term toxicity on aquatic invertebrates, the test design and your comments on the draft decision are addressed under Appendix C.3.
+The selection of the requested test on long-term toxicity on aquatic invertebrates, the test design and your comments to the draft decision are addressed under Appendix C.3.